stefanias98/Docker-API-server/README.md

 Testing building a REST API in Golang using the net, encoding, and ioutil packages as well as the Gorilla toolkit

-Go to localhost:10000 to access the server home page, and visit paths /data and /data2 to retrieve the data on the server using two different methods with the same outcome
+Go to localhost:10000 to access the server home page, and visit paths /listCars and /listCars2 to retrieve the data on the server using two different methods with the same outcome.
+Alternatively, a specific make of car can be retrieved by specifying its name in the URL path \listCars\"car name".
+Car data can also be POSTed to the database on the path /addCar